 The pecuniary jurisdiction of courts is determined by the relevant State in which the court is situated.
-The valuation of a plaintiff's claim (and defendant's counterclaim, if any), determines which court would have pecuniary jurisdiction over the case.
+The valuation of a plaintiff's claim (and defendant's counter-claim, if any), determines which court would have pecuniary jurisdiction over the case.

-Subject matter also plays a part, and exclusive jurisdiction may be statutorily conferred upon certain courts or tribunals, to the exclusion of regular civil courts, depending on the type of claims or dispute (as more particularly explained below).
+Subject matter also plays a part, and exclusive jurisdiction may be statutorily conferred upon certain courts or tribunals, to the exclusion of regular civil courts and/or arbitral tribunals2, depending on the type of claims or dispute (as more particularly explained below).